JosephSerUSP/Stillnight-Win3.1/doc/storyDoc.md

 Summoned creatures slowly drain the summoner's MP - running out of MP is a death sentence, gravely crippling the creatures and draining their HP.
 Knowing when to return to town is essential.
 Having a Return Bead in hand is one such way, but they are rare.

+LOCATIONS:

+Abandoned House: It becomes the Player's house - they can stay here for free and restore all health and MP.
+Sometimes NPCs show up to talk to the player, sometimes they leave gifts, and sometimes there are events in the middle of the night.

 NPCS:

 Alicia: Libra, 27y.